aiverify-foundation/aiverify/docs/getting-started/docker-setup.md

 ## Download and Run AI Verify

 !!!
 Note
-    If you have installed AI Verify before, it is recommended to start the container with a clean state.
+    If you have installed AI Verify before, it is recommended to start the container in a clean state.
 Run the following commands to clean up existing data and files:
       ```bash
       bash docker-start.sh --reset
       ```